 This site contains an introduction to the basic concepts and mathematics involved in tube amp building; A special emphasis is placed on the design of power supplies.
 The contents of the guide can be accessed in menu to the left, and it will continue to be updated, expanded and maintained.
 The object of this site is to provide a solid, mathematical reference for tube amp builders.
+Comments, suggestions and criticisms of this site may be sent to me in the contact form, below.

 Pictured above is the classic Leak 12/Plus.